BRONZE FACADES, SCULPTURE AND ARCHITECTURAL FEATURES

-When bronze becomes disfigured on a building or feature, restoration is the only option.
 There are many things that will damage bronze, apart from the environment.
+These include:

 Working on Site

 Our staff work in teams on site and can help you keep your bronze in optimum condition.
-We can clean and restore on a regular basis enabling the building to look good throughout the year.
+The key is to clean and restore on a regular basis enabling the building to look good throughout the year.

-Even better, when bronze restoration is combined with ongoing bronze cleaning, the condition of your bronze will rise while the price tag goes down.
-This type of combined treatment is what we refer to as bronze maintenance and is a more cost-effective option than randomly carrying out extensive bronze restoration every now and then.
+Even better, when we combine bronze restoration and bronze cleaning, the condition of your bronze will go up while the price tag goes down.
+This type of combined treatment is what we refer to as bronze maintenance.
+Our clients find that it is a more cost-effective option than carrying out extensive bronze restoration every now and then.

 If you’d like to know more about how bronze cleaning and maintenance prevents historic shop fronts, bronze features and fittings from becoming dirty and disfigured, then take a look at our bronze maintenance page.

-In some instances, we may have products tailor-made to suit the object’s precise needs and whenever possible, we involve the artist in the conservation solutions always aiming to respect their vision of the object.
+In some instances, we may tailor-make products to suit an object’s precise needs.
+Whenever possible, we involve the artist in the conservation solutions and always aim to respect their vision of the object.

 Involving Our Clients

-We try to educate our clients if they have little knowledge of bronze restoration providing as much advice as possible to empower them.
-We help to draw up a preventive conservation plan after any restoration works have been undertaken in order to prevent the condition of the bronze sliding down hill again.
+The Antique Bronze team tries to help our clients learn about bronze restoration and provide them with as much advice as possible.
+We can help you to draw up a preventive conservation plan after any restoration works have been undertaken.
+This will prevent the condition of the bronze sliding down hill again.

 We specialise in working in situ because usually, this makes the cost lower for the client.
-However, there are times when a treatment might not be possible in a public space or the site is being remodelled, then we can have the sculpture stored safely for however long is needed and we can organise large sculptures to be taken away for their bronze restoration in a bespoke space in North London.
+However, there are times when a treatment might not be possible in a public space.
+In these instances, we can have the sculpture moved and worked on in a safe, bespoke space in North London.

-You may be interested to know a little about the bronze restoration of a contemporary sculpture by Althea Wynne that we undertook in the City of London.
+You may be interested to find out about the bronze restoration of a contemporary sculpture by Althea Wynne that we undertook in the City of London.
 It involved the treatment of a trio of magnificent horses.
 Well worth a visit if you are an art enthusiast.

-This project was perfect for us as we have a great deal of knowledge and expertise in restoring contemporary patination.
-These bronzes had suffered from the harsh urban environment and the treatment involved the harmonisation of corrosion and some repatination work to reinstate the vision that the artist once had.
-Read more about Althea Wynne’s Trio on our post about this project
+These bronzes had suffered from the harsh London environment.
+Their treatment involved the harmonisation of corrosion and some repatination work to reinstate the vision that the artist once had.
+Read more about Althea Wynne’s Trio on our post about this project.

 If you’d like to see more of the projects we’ve undertaken, click through to our sculpture restoration page